nf-core/sarek/docs/input.md

 - `sex` are the sex chromosomes of the Patient, (XX or XY)
 - `status` is the status of the measured sample, (0 for Normal or 1 for Tumor)
 - `sample` designates the Sample, it should be the ID of the sample (it is possible to have more than one tumor sample for each patient, i.e. a tumor and a relapse), it must be unique for each sample
-- `lane` is used when the sample is multiplexed on several lanes, it must be unique for each lane in the same sample (but does not need to be the original lane name), and must contain at least one letter
+- `lane` is used when the sample is multiplexed on several lanes, it must be unique for each lane in the same sample (but does not need to be the original lane name), and must contain at least one character
 - `fastq1` is the path to the first pair of the fastq file
 - `fastq2` is the path to the second pair of the fastq file
 - `bam` is the bam file